bddwithTim/cypress-automation-practice/README.md

 1. Clone this repository
 2. Install dependencies: `npm install`
 3. Run tests using one of the scripts mentioned above

+## Test Reporting

+This project uses Mochawesome for generating test reports.
+After running the tests, you can find the HTML report in the `cypress/results` directory.
+To view the report:

+1. Navigate to the `cypress/results` directory
+2. Open the `report.html` file in a web browser

+The report provides a detailed overview of test results, including passed and failed tests, test duration, and any error messages.

 ## Linting and Formatting